-The ability to conduct a structured search for (theoretical) concepts and models in the literature.
+The industrial engineer demonstrates the ability to conduct a structured search for (theoretical) concepts and models in the literature.
 The definition and execution of measurements and collection of data in support of a concept or model.
-The optimisation within given constraints (e.g. working with a simulation model).
+The optimization within given constraints (e.g. working with a simulation model).
 The industrial engineer demonstrates this competence according to the following behaviour characteristics:

-- a. collect data in a structured manner - b. independently selecting (scientific) literature and own / other information sources for acquiring further in-depth knowledge of the question, thereby demonstrating the ability to validate the reliability of the various information sources - c. summarising and structuring the results in relation to the study question (or subquestion) - d. reporting on the results according to the standards applicable in the professional field - e. on the basis of the results obtained, critically analysing the selected approach and issuing recommendations for follow-up study
+- a. collect data in a structured manner - b. independently selecting (scientific) literature and own / other information sources for acquiring further in-depth knowledge of the question, thereby demonstrating the ability to validate the reliability of the various information sources - c. summarizing and structuring the results in relation to the study question (or subquestion) - d. reporting on the results according to the standards applicable in the professional field - e. on the basis of the results obtained, critically analyzing the selected approach and issuing recommendations for follow-up study

-8. Professionalisation
+8. Professionalism